sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gc</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A garbage collector for C and C++
+Short desc    : A garbage collector for C and C++
 URL          : http://www.hboehm.info/gc/
-Лицензия     : BSD
+License      : BSD
-Описание     : The Boehm-Demers-Weiser conservative garbage collector can be
+Descript     : The Boehm-Demers-Weiser conservative garbage collector can be
              : used as a garbage collecting replacement for C malloc or C++ new.
 ```